JoannaBy/DHSI2019-Stylometry/README.md

 # DHSI Stylometry with R: Computer-Assisted Analysis of Literary Texts
 Notes and materials for "Stylometry with R: Computer-Assisted Analysis of Literary Texts" course run by [Maciej Eder](http://maciejeder.org/) and [Joanna Byszuk](https://joannaby.github.io/) at the [DHSI 2019](http://www.dhsi.org).

+We acknowledge and respect the Lkwungen-speaking peoples, on whose traditional territory the university where we teach stands, and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.

 ## Pre-course
 Before the course, please take a look at the reading list and install necessary programs.
+Please take a moment to read [DHSI Statement on Ethics and Inclusion](http://www.dhsi.org/events.php#ethics+inclusion).

 ### Reading
 All the suggested readings are available in the coursepack provided to you via DHSI channels.